raberin/webapi-challenge/README.md

       Middleware is basically an array of functions that get introduced in the order they were written in the servercode, therefore, they are asynchronous code.

 - [ ] Describe a Resource?
+      A resource is an information that can be named.
+It is a noun, unique, and can be represented as data.
+It also has URL where it can be accessed.

 * [ ] What can the API return to help clients know if a request was successful?
       An API can return 2XX HTTP code to let a client know that its request was successful.
 Another way would be to return a JSON message.

 * [ ] How can we partition our application into sub-applications?
+      We can partition the backend by creating routes.
+In doing so, the server.js file won't be so cluttered with so many different endpoints from different parts of the website.

 ## Project Setup